kubernetes-retired/external-storage/local-volume/provisioner/README.md

 ``` console
 NODE_LOCAL_SSDS=3 kube-up.sh
 ```

+## Best Practices
+* For IO isolation, a whole disk per volume is recommended
+* For capacity isolation, separate partitions per volume is recommended

+### Deleting/removing the underlying volume
+When you want to decommission the local volume, here is a possible workflow.
+1. Stop the pods that are using the volume
+2. Remove the local volume from the node (ie unmounting, pulling out the disk, etc)
+3. Delete the PVC
+4. The provisioner will try to cleanup the volume, but will fail since the volume no longer exists
+5. Manually delete the PV object

 ## Design
 There is one provisioner instance on each node in the cluster.
 Each instance is reponsible for monitoring and managing the local volumes on its node.